Dos Pueblos Little League

 Please refer to the Scorekeeper Section for more information.

 Any individual who desires to umpire Little League baseball MUST attend umpire-training clinics prior to the current season.
 These clinics will consist of both rules and "field mechanics" instruction.
-Each team is required to supply two umpire candidates who will be required to umpire three (3) games each to receive volunteer credit.
+Each team is required to supply at least two (2) umpire candidates who will be required to umpire three (3) games each to receive volunteer credit.
 In addition, the manager of each team must umpire at least one game.
 Sign-ups to umpire a game will be online soon.

 Please refer to the Umpire Section for more detailed information.